sudorandom/kmcd.dev/content/posts/2025/morse/index.md

     {{< morse-viz "--... ...--" "73" >}}
     {{< morse-viz "---.. ---.."
 "88" >}}

 * **What hath God wrought!** On May 24, 1844, this was the first official message sent by Samuel Morse on the telegraph line between Washington, D.C., and Baltimore.
 The phrase, from the Book of Numbers, was suggested by Annie Ellsworth, the daughter of a friend.
-The message in Morse is:
+Here’s the message in Morse:

     {{< morse-viz ".-- .... .- -" "WHAT" >}}
     {{< morse-viz ".... .- - ...."
 "HATH" >}}